What Is The Best Rug Size For A Living Room – A Guide

-Consider the layout of your living room and your furniture placement.
+The most important thing is to consider your living room’s layout and furniture placement.
 If your rug is too small can make a room feel disjointed, while a rug that is too large can make the room feel cluttered.
 The goal is to find a rug that gives your living room a foundation but does not cover the entire floor.

 1. Half On, Half Off The Rug

-The most common way to arrange furniture on a living room rug is to have the front two legs rest on the rug and the back two legs off the rug.
+The most common way to arrange furniture on a living room rug is to have the front legs of your furniture rest on the rug and the back two legs off the edge of the rug.
 I prefer this because my home is a more traditional design with smaller rooms.
-This option is also perfect if you have a small space or if you’re living in an apartment.
-It might also be the perfect solution if the larger rug size does not fit your budget.
+This option is also perfect if you have a small space, live in an apartment, or if the larger rug size does not fit your budget.

 2. All Furniture Legs On The Rug

-This may be the best option if you have an open-concept home.
+This is a great option if you have an open-concept home.
 A larger rug size will define a large open space, dictate a conversation area, and give your living room a foundation.
 It will also accommodate all four legs of your furniture, and you’re living room will feel pulled together and cozy.
 It’s a very elegant look, but you must have the space for it, or your living room will feel like an awkward version of almost but not quite wall-to-wall carpet.